splorp/tersus/readme.md

 + HTML5 structure and compliance
 + CSS that has been reset and built from the ground up
 + Non-semantic, presentational markup has been dispatched
-+ Built-in theme options for navigation, sidebar, and announcement text
++ Built-in theme options for navigation, sidebar, footer, and announcement text
 + Responsive, adaptive layout for small screens
 + Clean, valid, and awesome